hostedposted/pokedex.website/README.md

 ```
 There you go you have the code for the site!

-# Recent

-Made Pokemon sprites load faster.

-Recently added info on the new 5 pokemon in the crown tundra.

 # To do
 Well pokeapi does not have shiny sprites for the new pokemon in crown tundra, so I will be looking for other sprites.